-We at InvestAsian say very quickly that we focus on frontier markets, believing them to be the best countries in the world for investors.
-But those new to offshore investment might be wondering: what are frontier markets?
+We at InvestAsian often say that we focus on frontier markets and believe them to be the best countries in the world for investment.
+But some might be wondering: what are frontier markets?

-For investors and economists, a country’s economy can be broken down into one of three categories based on their stage of development.
+For investors and economists, a country can be broken down into one of three categories based on their stage of development.

-Developed markets, such as Australia and Hong Kong, are generally among the slowest growing.
-Population growth is usually tepid (or even negative), markets are heavily regulated but easily accessible, and there are already large international companies in any sector you could think of.
+Developed markets, such as the United Kingdom and Singapore, can be among the slowest growing.
+Population growth is usually tepid – or even negative.
+Markets are strongly regulated and there are already large international firms, such as Nike or Burger King, in any sector you could possibly think of.

-Things move along much quicker in emerging markets such as Thailand and Malaysia.
-Manufacturing is often a big part of the economy, foreign investment is peaking, and local businesses are just beginning to expand internationally to find their own opportunities abroad.
+Emerging markets, like Thailand and Malaysia, are undergoing change at a faster pace.
+Manufacturing is often a big part of these economies.
+Foreign investment is peaking and local businesses are just starting to expand internationally to find their own opportunities abroad.

-As a result, frontier markets are less correlated with the rest of the global economy.
+As a result, frontier markets are less correlated with the global economy.
 Cambodia, for example, hasn’t had a recession in over 20 years.
-It skipped the Asian Financial Crisis of the 1990s, the tech-bubble of the early 2000s, and the more recent Global Financial Crisis of 2008.
+It skipped the Asian Financial Crisis of the 1990s, missed the tech-bubble of the early 2000s, and outgrew the more recent Global Financial Crisis of 2008.

 Most of the world is dependent on each other.
 McDonalds, 7-Eleven and Walmart can be found almost anywhere on the planet.
 Because of this, all the developed and emerging markets get sick – sometimes even sicker – when the United States, EU, China, or any other large economy does.